-Marshall Edwards timely requested a hearing before the Panel.
-In connection with the hearing, which occurred on January 6, 2011, the Panel may grant Marshall Edwards an additional compliance period of up to 180 calendar days from the date of the Nasdaq staff's determination, or May 16, 2011, to evidence compliance with the minimum stockholders' equity requirement for continued listing on The Nasdaq Global Market.
-After consideration of information provided by Marshall Edwards at the Panel meeting, and generally within 30 days, the Panel will issue a written decision.
-While Marshall Edwards is working to resolve the listing deficiency, Marshall Edwards can provide no assurances that the Panel will grant Marshall Edwards' request for continued listing on The Nasdaq Global Market, and if the Panel does not, Marshall Edwards' common stock may be transferred to The Nasdaq Capital Market or delisted from Nasdaq.
+Marshall Edwards timely requested a hearing before a Nasdaq Hearings Panel (the "Panel").
+On March 7, 2011, the Panel granted Marshall Edwards an additional compliance period of up to 180 calendar days from the date of the Nasdaq staff's determination, or May 16, 2011, to evidence compliance with the minimum stockholders' equity requirement for continued listing on The Nasdaq Global Market.

-On January 21, 2011, Marshall Edwards received a notification letter from Nasdaq stating that, as of January 10, 2011, Marshall Edwards had not regained compliance in accordance with Nasdaq Rule 5810(c)(3)(D), which requires listed securities to maintain a minimum Market Value of Publicly Held Shares of \$5 million.
+On January 21, 2011, Marshall Edwards received a notification letter from Nasdaq stating that, as of January 10, 2011, Marshall Edwards had not regained compliance in accordance with Nasdaq Rule 5810(c)(3)(D), which requires listed securities to maintain a minimum Market Value of Publicly Held Shares of

+\$5 million.
 The notification letter stated that the Panel will consider this matter in their decision regarding Marshall Edwards' continued listing on the Nasdaq Global Market, and requested that Marshall Edwards present its views with respect to this additional deficiency to the Panel in writing no later than January 28, 2011.
 On January 28, 2011, Marshall Edwards provided a formal written submission to Nasdaq detailing Marshall Edwards' plans to resolve this deficiency, and requested an exception through May 16, 2011 to evidence compliance with the \$5 million Market Value of Publicly Held Shares requirement, as set forth in Listing Rule 5450(b)(1)(C).
+On March 7, 2011, the Panel granted Marshall Edwards until May 16, 2011 to evidence compliance with the \$5 million Market Value of Publicly Held Shares requirement.